There are many support groups, charities, and websites offering help and support to people with Fibromyalgia and their carers.

-- Fibromyalgia Warriors UK Support Group – a Facebook group with thousands of members affected by fibromyalgia, who share opinions, experiences and stories.
+- Fibromyalgia Warriors UK Support Group – a Facebook group with thousands of members affected by Fibromyalgia, who share opinions, experiences, and stories.

-- Away with Pain – a UK charity supporting people who live with painful health conditions such as fibromyalgia, which provides a wealth of information about pain and how to manage it, including a pain tool kit and personal stories.
+- Away with Pain – a UK charity supporting people who live with painful health conditions such as Fibromyalgia, which provides a wealth of information about pain and how to manage it, including a pain tool kit and personal stories.

-- Fibromyalgia Action UK – a UK based charity supporting people affected by fibromyalgia through online information about the condition, as well as providing a helpline, benefit support, online forum, and fundraising activities.
+- Fibromyalgia Action UK – a UK-based charity supporting people affected by Fibromyalgia through online information about the condition, as well as providing a helpline, benefit support, online forum, and fundraising activities.

-- Fibromyalgia Syndrome – a resource website featuring many articles about lots of aspects of living with fibromyalgia such as in-depth information about symptoms, as well as case studies.
+- Fibromyalgia Syndrome – a resource website featuring many articles about lots of aspects of living with Fibromyalgia such as in-depth information about symptoms, as well as case studies.

 - Pain Concern – a UK charity supporting people in pain and providing online information about living with pain, benefits, alternative therapies, how pain affects relationships, and much more including a helpline.

-- UK Fibromyalgia – lots of online information about fibromyalgia as well as a forum, Facebook group and magazine.
+- UK Fibromyalgia – lots of online information about Fibromyalgia as well as a forum, Facebook group, and magazine.

-And not forgetting our very own group
+And our very own group

-The Disabled Garderners Trust
+The Disabled Gardeners Trust

 The Hospital Saturday Fund